 Participating states agree to notify other members of denials, to ensure that other like-minded countries involved in the regimes do not allow similar exports to take place.

-These international treaties, conventions and regimes underpin Australia's export controls which serve our broad national interests and contribute to the global effort aimed at reducing the risk of proliferation.
+These international treaties, conventions and regimes underpin Australia's export controls which serve our broad national interests and contribute to the global effort aimed at reducing the risk of arms proliferation.

 Key Government Agencies

 - Administers regulations on the export of defence and dual-use goods and technologies.